 \section{Abstract}

 Conventional agent systems often struggle in open-ended environments where task distributions continuously drift and external supervision is scarce.
-Their reliance on static toolsets or offline training lags behind these dynamics, leaving the system's capability boundaries rigid and unknown.
-To address this, we propose the \textit{In-Situ Self-Evolving} paradigm.
-This approach treats sequential task interactions as a continuous stream of experience, enabling the system to distill short-term execution feedback into long-term, reusable capabilities without access to ground-truth labels.
-Within this framework, we identify \textit{tool evolution} as the critical pathway for capability expansion, which provides verifiable, binary feedback signals.
-Within this framework, we develop \textit{Yunjue Agent}, a system that iteratively synthesizes, optimizes, and reuses tools to navigate emerging challenges.
-To optimize evolutionary efficiency, we further introduce a \textit{Parallel Batch Evolution} strategy.
-Empirical evaluations across five diverse benchmarks under a zero-start setting demonstrate significant performance gains over proprietary baselines.
+Their reliance on static toolsets or offline training renders capability boundaries rigid, preventing adaptation to evolving dynamics.
+To address this, we propose the \textit{In-situ Self-Evolving} paradigm.
+This approach treats sequential task interactions as a continuous stream of experience, enabling the system to distill short-term execution feedback into long-term, reusable capabilities without ground-truth labels.
+We identify tool evolution as the critical pathway for this capability expansion.
+Accordingly, we develop the \textit{Yunjue Agent}, a system that iteratively synthesizes, optimizes, and reuses tools to navigate emerging challenges.
+To optimize evolutionary efficiency, we introduce a \textit{Parallel Batch Evolution} strategy.
+Furthermore, we propose a novel metric to monitor evolutionary convergence, serving as a function analogous to training loss in conventional optimization.
+Empirical evaluations across five diverse benchmarks under a zero-start setting demonstrate significant performance gains over proprietary baselines and validate the effectiveness of our proposed convergence metric.
 Additionally, complementary warm-start evaluations confirm that the accumulated general knowledge can be seamlessly transferred to novel domains.
-Finally, we propose a novel metric to monitor evolution convergence, serving as a function analogous to training loss in conventional optimization.
 We open-source our codebase, system traces, and evolved tools to facilitate future research in resilient, self-evolving intelligence.